Frisco, Texas: Venues

 The Ford Center at the Star is a 12,000-seat indoor stadium.
 The 91-acre Dallas Cowboys project "The Star" includes the team's headquarters and training facilities, including the Ford Center, where the Cowboys practice and Frisco ISD high school teams practice and play on a rotating basis.
 It is on Gaylord Parkway, one block west of the Dallas North Tollway.
 Multiple professional teams have made their home at the Ford Center, including the Texas Revolution of Champions Indoor Football and the Dallas Rattlers of Major League Lacrosse.
+The PGA of America headquarters in Frisco, Texas, is part of a mixed-use development that includes championship golf courses and the Omni PGA Frisco Resort.

 Riders Field, a 10,316-seat baseball stadium, hosted its first baseball game on April 3, 2003.
 BaseballParks.com named it the best new ballpark that year, and it received the 2003 Texas Construction award for Best Architectural Design.

 Toyota Stadium, which opened in 2005 as "Pizza Hut Park", is a 20,500-seat stadium.
 It is primarily used as a soccer stadium by FC Dallas, but also hosts concerts and high school and college football games, including the NCAA Division I-AA (FCS) college football championship starting in 2010 and the NCAA Division I (FBS) Frisco Bowl starting in 2017.
 The stadium is also home to the Dallas Renegades of the UFL.

 The Comerica Center (formerly Dr Pepper Arena), a combination hockey and basketball venue, is the home of the Texas Legends of the NBA G League and the Frisco Fighters of the Indoor Football League, and a practice facility for the Dallas Stars of the NHL.